aMartin6/Final_Project/Initial_Project_Ideas.md

 #### A Computer Program is a Model

-* Running a compuater program is different from conducting a real experiment, because the process is entirely man made, even though we don't always know what the results are going to be.
+* Running a computer program is different from conducting a real experiment, because the process is entirely man made, even though we don't always know what the results are going to be.
 * The data given by a numerical model generally fits the expected analytical model.

 #### Where Do We Put Computational Physics?

 * Creating a computer program falls under the "build a model" category of physics.
 We have not tested it unless we compare it to real life.
-* Computer programs are now a very important part of every science feild.
+* Computer programs are now a very important part of every science field.

 ### 12 Steps Toward Rock-Solid Scientific Python Code

 1. Use version control
     * This is useful because it allows you to save multiple versions of a code and easily switch between them or merge contributions.
 2. Put your code in the cloud in the open
-    * This allows you to share code and keep back up copies of your work.
+    * This allows you to share code and keep backup copies of your work.
-3. Add a README and a liscence
+3. Add a README and a license
     * It is important to have a README file with all the basic information needed to understand and use your code.
-A liscence allows other to use, redistribute, and modify your code.
+A license allows other to use, redistribute, and modify your code.
 4. Write docstrings
 5. Write tests
     * a doctest is a python module that takes all the examples in your docstrings, runs them, and checks whether the output in the docstring matches the actual output.
-These are useful for testing indvidual functions out on various cases.
+These are useful for testing individual functions out on various cases.
 6. Keep track of issues
-    * Raise an issue on GitHub to remind yourself and other people that theres something wrong with your code, and have public discussions about it.
+    * Raise an issue on GitHub to remind yourself and other people that there’s something wrong with your code, and have public discussions about it.
 7. Automate the tests
     * Nose is a test automation tool that automatically finds and runs all the tests in your code.
 8. Automate the build